 • This is a non-contractual Trust Guidance document.
 The Trust reserves the right to amend the Guidance, and as such, the Guidance may be withdrawn with reasonable notice.

-• If individuals take up employment in another service or role within the Trust, all future payments will cease.
-In this instance, they would need to return all or a proportion of monies paid up to that point.
+If individuals take up employment in another service or role within the Trust within the first six months of employment, all future payments will cease.
+In this instance, they would need to return all monies paid up to that point as per the repayment guidance.

-• If individuals take up a secondment post within the Trust, payments will be paused for the duration of the secondment and would resume when they return to their substantive post.
+If individuals take up a secondment post within the Trust, payments will be paused for the duration of the secondment and would resume when they return to their substantive post.

-• Where a practitioner in receipt of payment leaves a substantive post within the Trust, they will be required to return some or all of the payment received from their final month’s salary, as specified below:
+Where a practitioner in receipt of a payment leaves a substantive post within the Trust, they will be required to return all or a proportion of monies paid of the payment received from their final month’s salary, as specified below:

-• Less than 12 months’ employment - 100% to be paid back
+• Less than 6 months employment - 100% to be paid back

-• Any amounts not recouped by deduction from final salary will be required to be repaid immediately following employment ending (or in line with an agreed payment schedule as confirmed by the Finance Team).
+Any amounts not recouped by deduction from final salary will be required to be repaid immediately following employment ending (or in line with an agreed payment schedule as confirmed by the Finance Team).

-• It is proposed that the return of payments will not apply in cases where the Trust’s nominated Director/delegated officer is satisfied that the practitioner has ceased to work in this capacity due to one of the following reasons:
+It is proposed that the return of payments will not apply in cases where the Trust’s nominated director/delegated officer is satisfied that the practitioner has ceased to work in this capacity due to one of the following reasons:

 • enforced early retirement due to illness or injury